 - They usually have more returns than a corporate bond and ordinary shareholders from the same company.

 There is also a smaller market for preference shares which can make its stock very hard to sell or buy.
-So you might need a professional to help you out with securing a good investment in preference shares.
+So you might need a professional to help you out with securing a good investment in these shares.

 If you are a cautious investor, then you might want to go for investment in preference shares.